-Alleviating adverse conditions in the Project Area is not feasible by governmental action alone because governmental action is limited by the lack of governmental financial resources available to provide the funding needed for the comprehensive revitalization program, as discussed in Chapter V and Appendix E. All other feasible sources of non-tax increment revenue will be applied toward Agency's Redevelopment Program costs.
-Some local funding is anticipated for projects within the Project Area through the San Francisco Branch Library Improvement Program and the Citywide Affordable Housing Fund.
+Alleviating adverse conditions in the Project Area is not feasible by governmental action alone because governmental action is limited by the lack of financial resources to fund a comprehensive revitalization program, as discussed in Chapter V and Appendix E. All other feasible sources of non-tax increment revenue will be applied toward the Agency's Redevelopment Program costs.